ntader/MasterEquationSheet/README.md

 **What else is going to be added to the sheet?**

 - *Subtopics: (none listed)*
-- *Topics: Physics I-III, General Engineering Courses (Statics, Dynamics, Mech. of Materials), Chemistry*
+- *Topics: Chemistry (solid-state)*
-- *Appendix: Unit Conversions, Unit Circle, Periodic Table, General English Units, General Metric Units*
+- *Appendix: Unit Conversions, Periodic Table, General English Units, General Metric Units*

 **What was fixed in past releases**?

+1/31/24 - v1.2: Added a color system.
+Added physics III (intro to quantum mechanics), more physics II equations, dynamics, mechanics (of materials), and the unit circle and other unit conversions in the appendix.
 9/11/23 - v1.1a: Includes physics 1 and 2.
-Quantum mechanics (and heat/gas laws) will be coming soon.
 8/30/23 - v1.0.1: Fixed e^(nx) derivative.
 8/30/23 - v1.0: First upload, featuring the mathematics section!

-*(Last edited 9/11/23)*
+*(Last edited 1/31/24)*